 Students are encouraged to frequently review the interactive lecture

 interactive lessons contain summaries of several major topics in the science of

 ecology.
 Each lesson includes testing to help students master the course

 material.
 To master the course material, students should practice these

 interactive lessons and games repeatedly until a score of 100% is consistently

 Sample examination questions are provided prior to each of the three examinations.

 The interactive lessons require a good working knowledge of Windows-based computer systems, including the Internet browser, Internet Explorer (version 8 or higher).
 In addition, there are specific computer system requirements (see Advisory).

-Contact with professor Students enrolled in online ecology can correspond with the professor electronically via video conferencing on Skype by appointment.
+Contact with professor Students enrolled in online ecology can correspond with the professor electronically via video conferencing on Skype or Zoom by appointment.
 Correspondence via email can occur anytime, with a response from the professor generally within 24 h.
 Because of email filtering software at the University of Idaho, be sure to identify the course name and number in the subject line e.g., "Ecology online (NR 321)," of your email note.
 Assistance via telephone is also available (clearly state your name and call-back telephone number if you leave telephone message).

 grading The course assessments (quizzes